www.VintageWriting.com

 Home ] [ Pens ] Other Vintage Items ] New England Pen Show ] Calligraphy Services ] How to order ]

-To order, click on the Paypal 'Buy Now' button, or email for invoice.
-When requesting an invoice, give the name and number of the item, and the country to which it is to be shipped.
+To order, email for invoice.
+Please give the name and number of the item, and the country to which it is to be shipped.
 Check my eBay listings here.

 Compare the "a"s.
-Side-by-side writing samples of some of the pens for sale here:
+Side-by-side writing samples of some of the pens for sale here (some are from sold pens, for comparison).
+The squares are 5mm wide:

 S P E C I A L N I B S

-Fairchild No. 7 Dip Pen, Rare 'Bishop's Mitre' Integrated Barrel Nib -- Extra Fine, Ultra Flexible
+Fairchild No. 7 Dip Pen, Rare 'Bishop's Hat' Integrated Nib -- Extra Fine, Ultra Flexible

 Large Moore L-94, Chased Hard Rubber with Rare Wide Engraved Band